bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- scattered clouds
+- clear sky
-- 50% humidity
+- 73% humidity
-- 8 mph wind
+- 13 mph wind
-- 0.23 inches of precipitation in the past 24 hours
+- 0.34 inches of precipitation in the past 24 hours

 ## Temperature History